liip/chusho/packages/playground/README.md

 ## Usage

-Ensure you have [bootstraped the monorepo](https://github.com/liip/chusho#project-setup) and [build a local version of the library](https://github.com/liip/chusho/tree/main/packages/chusho#build-for-production) first.
+Ensure you have [built a local version of the library](https://github.com/liip/chusho/tree/main/packages/chusho#build-for-production) first.

 Then start the development server: